iappyx/iappyxOS/README.md

 - **Website as App** — turn any website into a lightweight standalone app (1MB, no bridges, sandboxed)
 - **Demo Apps** — 60+ pre-built apps to test native bridges (camera, GPS, NFC, BLE, SSH, network shares, and more)

 Every generated app is a real signed APK that appears in your Android launcher.
 You can share it, uninstall it, or update it — just like any app.
+Generated apps pass Google Play Protect scanning.

 ## How it works